kkkkk001/KPG/README.md

-## KPG
+## KPG: Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator

-Two phases are needed to run KPG.
+### Running pipeline

-1. Running KPG to generate the key propagation graphs, which are stored in folder *rl_data*.
+1. Running KPG to generate the key propagation graphs, which will be stored in folder *rl_data*.
 ```
 bash run.sh Twitter16 4
 ```